reujab/googledaq/readme.md

 ## Downloading

-There are [releases](https://github.com/reujab/googledaq/releases) for Linux and Windows (macOS builds coming soon).
+There are [releases](https://github.com/reujab/googledaq/releases) for Linux, macOS, and Windows.

 ## Compiling from source